 I believe they can sleep at sea for a few minutes at a time between the times they need to breathe (like dolphins), but mainly they just find a piece of floating ice, hop on and take a nap.

 This article analyzing the visual system of humboldt penguins answers yes, but they see colors differently as we do.
 'Adapted to the spectral qualities of its aquatic environment' is the key phrase here.
-I assume other species have a similar visual system but I have no direct evidence.
+I assume other species have a similar visual system but I have no information.

 Right: An Adelie penguin's egg hatching.
 See the beak of the baby penguin beginning to break the shell open ?